-To experience the Skywalk at Grand Canyon National Park one needs more than just passion for travel and adventure.
+To experience the Skywalk in Grand Canyon National Park one needs more than just passion for travel and adventure.
 Hanging high above the deep chasm, the Skywalk isn’t an activity for faint-hearted.

-Despite the strict regulations, you aren’t left without the photos of the incredible Skywalk experience.
+Despite the strict regulations, you won’t leave without any photos.
 Combining your preferences with their professional skills, a few professional photographers accommodate you with capturing your Skywalk experience.

 Still fired up by the images of the deep abyss underneath my feet, I encourage you to experience the Skywalk at least once.
-However I have to admit, with all its uniqueness and adrenaline rush, the Skywalk is not for everyone.
-If you’re one of those people who prefer to keep their feet on the solid ground, just stick to admiring the glass bridge from the distance.
+Yet I must admit, with all its uniqueness and adrenaline rush, the Skywalk is not for everyone.
+If you’re one of those people who prefer to keep their feet on the solid ground, just stick to admiring the glass bridge from a distance.